IntelPython/container-images/tpls/tpl.README.md

 * intelpython3_core
 * intelpython3_full

 The image defaults to starting with a bash shell.
+Intel Python is on the path